THE WHORES’ PETITION

 art colors conceptual fingers

 This spoof letter is a piece of modern folklore.
 It appeared in photocopied and early internet forms while George W Bush was POTUS (2001-2009) and purports to be the work of the famous English comedian, John Cleese.
 Unlikely though that is, the sentiments expressed were commonly heard at the time.
-Although it gives a clear view of British prejudices against America, it has an uncanny relevance to the situation from 2017 onwards.
+Although it gives a clear view of British prejudices against America, it has an uncanny relevance to the situation from 2017 onwards and especially at the moment.
 Read on, and see if you agree:

 To the citizens of the United States of America: